In your search for a major or career path, you may have come across the actuary field and wondered, what is an actuary and what do they do?

 SOA vs. CASACT

-To become an actuary, you have to pass all of the exams.
-While that can take up to 10 years, you can start working as an entry-level actuary once you’ve passed between one and three exams.
+To become an actuary, you have to pass all of the exams but you can start working as an entry-level actuary once you’ve passed between one and three exams.

 There are two credentialing bodies: the Society of Actuaries (SOA) and the Casualty Actuarial Society (CAS).
 The main difference is that each body has different standards and regulations relevant to people working in different industries.
 The SOA credential is primarily for those who work in life, health, pension, and retirement insurance, while the CAS is for actuaries in the property and casualty industry.

 No matter which organization you choose, the path to becoming an actuary is similar.
 You’ll take a series of exams that test your knowledge on topics like:

 - Financial mathematics

 You’ll also have to complete several Validation by Educational Experiences (VEE).
 The VEE is an additional requirement over and above the education and exams you’ve taken.
 These are specific classes you must take after passing at least two exams from either the SOA or CAS.

 Employers want to know you’re serious about committing to the actuarial career path.
 So, while an internship can help demonstrate that commitment, many actuarial internships require that you’ve passed at least one exam, though that’s not true of every internship.